-San Juan Island National Historical Park celebrates how individuals and nations can resolve disputes without resorting to violence.
-For it was here in the mid-1800s that Great Britain and the United States settled ownership of the island through peaceful arbitration.
+San Juan Island National Historical Park celebrates how individuals and nations can peacefully resolve disputes.
+In the mid-1800s Great Britain and the United States settled ownership of our island through peaceful arbitration.

-Nevertheless, in June 1846 the Treaty of Oregon was signed in London, setting the boundary on the 49th parallel, from the Rocky Mountains "to the middle of the channel which separates the continent from Vancouver's Island” then south through the channel to the Strait of Juan de Fuca and west to the Pacific Ocean.
+In June 1846, the Treaty of Oregon was signed in Washington, D.C., setting the boundary on the 49th parallel, from the Rocky Mountains "to the middle of the channel which separates the continent from Vancouver's Island” then south through the channel to the Strait of Juan de Fuca and west to the Pacific Ocean.

 Difficulty arose over language.
 The "channel" described in the treaty was actually two channels: the Haro Strait, nearest Vancouver Island, and the Rosario Strait, nearer the mainland.
 The San Juan Islands lay between, and both sides claimed the entire island group.

-As early as 1845 the Hudson's Bay Company, based at Fort Victoria, claimed San Juan Island, only seven miles across the Haro Strait.
+As early as 1845, the Hudson's Bay Company, based at Fort Victoria, claimed San Juan Island, only seven miles across the Haro Strait.
 By 1851 the company established salmon-curing stations along the island's western shoreline.
-By 1853, the islands were claimed as U.S. possessions in the newly created Washington Territory.
-In response, the HBC in December 1853 established Belle Vu Sheep Farm on San Juan Island's southern shore.
-While this move was politically motivated, the island's natural attributes made the farm a lucrative concern.
+By 1853, Wasington Territory claimed the islands as U.S. possessions.
+In response, the HBC in December 1853 established Belle Vue Sheep Farm on San Juan Island's southern shore.
+While this move was politically motivated, the island's natural attributes made the farm highly profitable.
 The flock in a mere six years expanded from 1,369 to more than 4,500 scattered in sheep stations throughout the island.

 Reports of the island's good soil and bountiful resources by Northwest Boundary Survey naturalists quickly circulated among American settlers on the mainland.
-By spring 1859, 18 Americans had settled on claims staked on BC prime sheep grazing lands.
-These they expected the U.S. Government to recognize as valid.
-But the British considered the claims illegal and the claimants little more than "squatters" or trespassers.
-Tempers were growing shorter by the day.
+By spring 1859, 18 Americans had settled on claims staked on prime HBC sheep grazing lands.
+They expected the U.S. Government to recognize their validity, but the British considered the claims illegal and the claimants little more than "squatters" or trespassers.
+Tempers grew shorter by the day.

-Vancouver Island Gov. James Douglas was at first dismayed, then angered by Pickett’s landing.
-His response was to dispatch Capt.
-Geoffrey Phipps Hornby, RN, commanding the 31-gun steam frigate HMS Tribune, to dislodge Pickett, but to avoid an armed clash if possible.
-Hornby was soon joined by two more warships, HMS Satellite and HMS Plumper with 21 and 10 guns respectively, the latter also with 46 Royal Marines and 15 Royal Engineers aboard.
-Pickett refused to withdraw and wrote Harney for help.
+Vancouver Island Governor, James Douglas, was at first dismayed, then angered by Pickett’s landing.
+He ordered Captain Geoffrey Phipps Hornby, RN, commanding the 31-gun steam frigate HMS Tribune, to dislodge Pickett, but to avoid an armed clash if possible.
+Hornby was soon joined by two more warships, HMS Satellite and HMS Plumper Pickett refused to withdraw and wrote Harney for help.